Bribery and Fraud Policy

 The responsibilities managers hold in dealing with these issues

 1.1.
-The Society has a zero tolerance approach towards all fraud, bribery and corruption (“economic crimes”) in the workplace, as these affect the integrity and business reputation of the Society.
+The Society has a zero tolerance approach towards all fraud, bribery and corruption (“economic crimes”) in the workplace, These practices affect the integrity and business reputation of the Society.
 Economic crimes also cause the Society’s resources to be wrongfully diverted and not used for their intended purpose.

 1.2.
 This Policy explains what economic crime is, provides guidance to colleagues, ensuring they can (a) recognise economic crime and (b) understand the correct reporting requirements and procedure.

 1.3.
-This Policy should be read in conjunction with the Society’s Hospitality and Gifts Policy.
+This Policy should be read in conjunction with the Society’s Gifts and Hospitality Policy.
 This refers to the risk of accepting or providing any gift or hospitality where such acceptance or provision can give the impression that colleagues have been influenced while acting in their official capacity given this behaviour can be seen as bribery.

 1.4.
 This Policy does not form part of any colleague's contract of employment and we may amend it at any time.